billbuchanan/csn09112/week05_secretkey/labs/README.md

 Finally, write a Python3 program which will start both of your instances, and another one to stop them both.
 ```
-Do you Python3 programs work?
+Do your Python3 programs work?
 [Yes/No]
 ```

 You can also use the AWS prompt.
 Now try to start and stop your instances with: